 “Union College will provide the quality of stewardship the place deserves,” said Quinn.
 “The building and library and the history they represent will be associated with a first-rate institution of higher learning and the public and park will be the ultimate beneficiaries.”

-It’s sometimes frustrating for site managers, PR folks and others who handle facility and event promotions to find out that their news never got covered here at the New York History Blog, or at local newspapers, radio, or TV.
+It’s sometimes frustrating for site managers, PR folks and others who handle facility and event promotions to find out that their news never got covered here at The New York History Blog, or at local newspapers, radio, or TV.

-4. You use a membership development service as your media list.
+4. Don’t use a membership development service as your media list.
 Membership organization and contact programs and services like Constant Contact are fine for your membership, volunteers, and friends groups, but not for media.
 Simply adding media addresses to your membership development software will be sure to get you ignored, or worse, marked as spam.
 Learn to write a press release – treat the media as media professionals, not someone you hope will become a member.
 When the media gets your newsletter, 9 times out of 10, they delete it.
 A newsletter is not a media release.

-5. Your press releases do not read like a news story.
+5. Make press releases read like a news story.
 If your press release says things like “come join us” or includes unnecessary hyperbole, you are asking for your news to be sent to the circular file.
 The best press release is one that the media reprints verbatim.
 Forget discussions of the role of the media, if your job is to get your story run as a news story – write it like a news story.
 One good indicator you are going down the wrong path – does your press release have exclamation points?
 Rhetorical questions?
 Avoid using the word “you” in favor of “participants”, “visitors”, etc.

 “Stuart Lilie arrives at the Fort,” said Beth Hill “with tremendous vision and enthusiasm for the Fort’s future.
 He is extremely competent as a leader in the profession and has a clear commitment to the high quality historic interpretation required for the Fort to attain its vision to be the premier military historic site and museum in North America.”